yaya2devops/2sentinel/README.md

 What is most important here is to **enable incident creation** so that you can be notified via your product home page if any threats are triggering.

-The second possibility is to organize your queries.
+The second section is to organize your queries.
+This is helpful when you have tons of rules that make sense as groups.
 I'll leave the decision to you.

 <img src="assets/custom ana5.png"  >